Brush & Blackberry Mulching in Douglas County

 Beyond blackberries, scotch broom, young alders, and general brush accumulation create fire hazards and reduce usable land.
 In the Umpqua Valley's dry summers, overgrown properties become serious liability.

-How We Clear It: Disc Mulcher
+How We Clear It: Bobcat T595 Disc Mulcher

 - High-speed rotating disc with carbide teeth shreds vegetation on contact